Ctrlmonster/r3f-koota-starter/README.md

 **Koota** is a brand new ecs library by **pmndrs**.
 Designed for highly dynamic realtime apps (i.e. games).
 While the library is mostly finished, expect some small changes to happen.
-This example shows how to create a world, a basic systems schedule, spawn entities with Traits (ecs components) connecting the simulation back to r3f/three.
+This example shows how to create a world, a basic systems schedule, spawn entities with Traits (ecs components) and connecting the simulation back to r3f/three.

 ![screenshot](./screenshot.png)